myles1090/MylesReposi/README.md

 - Copy the ansible.cfg file to /etc/ansible
 - add the machine, its IP, and ansible_python_interpreter=/usr/bin/python3 to the hosts in the ansible.cfg

-_TODO: Answer the following questions to fill in the blanks:_
+_[elk] 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
-- _Which file is the playbook?
-Where do you copy it?_
+- Copy the install-elk.yml and filebeat-playbook.yml file to /etc/ansible.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Update the install-elk.yml and filebeat-playbook.yml file to include the machine you want use the playbooks on by changing the hosts name on the 3rd line.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._